l-zeuch/yagpdb.vim/test/README.md

 * `vimrc` is the clean, neutral, and minimal environment provided to both Neovim and Vim.
 Please only *add* to it if it's necessary to test a certain feature (such as indentation).
-* `test.vader` is the main file, which is invoked via the provided `make` targets.
-It only ever contains `Include` directives calling the separate, specific files, plus the license header and description.
 * `autoload/` contains all tests relating to autoloaded functions.
 This one is a small exception to "one file per feature";
   it's quite nonsensical to have one file specific to only one function, thus it's one file per autoload group (e.g. `config`)
 * `feature/` contains tests relating to features that aren't very complex and can be done in one single file.